-- Counselors: This workshop was originally approved for 5 core hours through the Licensed Professional Counselor's Association (LPCA) of Georgia, approval #2020-06-18-039AW; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Counselors: This workshop was previously approved for 5 Core CE hours through the Licensed Professional Counselors Association (LPCA) of Georgia, approval #2020-06-18-039AW.

-- Social Workers: This workshop was originally approved for 5 core hours through the Georgia Society for Clinical Social Work, approval #060920; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Social Workers: This workshop was previously approved for 5 Core CE hours through the Georgia Society for Clinical Social Work, approval #060920.

-- Marriage & Family Therapists: This workshop was originally approved for 5 core hours through the Georgia Association for Marriage and Family Therapy, approval #089-2020; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Marriage and Family Therapists: This workshop was previously approved for 5 CE hours through the Georgia Association for Marriage and Family Therapy, approval #089-2020.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.